Tanyabatra541/Image_Processing_App/README.md

 **Overall Flow**:

-The main method initializes the model, view, and controller.
+The ImageEditor method initializes the model, view, and controller.
 The user interacts with the view by entering either the file path or clicking the button that redirects them to the command prompt.
 The controller responds to user actions and communicates with the model.